“launched contactless ordering in 190 select theaters for social distancing efforts, generating 22K+ on go-live weekend”

 - edge cases

-Knowing the current state and where you want to go helps with repurposing existing screens.
+Knowing the current state and future state helps with repurposing existing screens.

 The workflow helps with implementation and development and consistency with components.